Weather-Routing-Research/Weather-Routing-Research.github.io/_pages/about.md

 This research is supported by:

-- BBVA Foundation via the project "Mathematical optimization for a more efficient, safer and decarbonized maritime transport"
+- BBVA Foundation via the project "Mathematical optimization for a more efficient, safer and decarbonized maritime transport".

 - Spanish Agencia Estatal de Investigación under grants PID2021-122154NB-I00 and TED2021-129455B-I00.